jomjol/water-meter-system-complete/README.md

 ### Configuration

-The configuration is storred in the subdirectory `config`.
+The configuration is stored in the subdirectory `config`.
 In the Ini-file the CNN-Network to be loaded is listed.
 Configuration of the neural network (*.h5) itself is stored in the subdirectory `neuralnets`.
 Detailed information on config.ini see [Config_Description.md](Config_Description.md)

 ##### Consistency Check
-With Version 3.0.0 a consistency check of the readout value is implemented.
+There is a consistency check of the readout value implemented.
 Prequesite for this check is a storage of the last full readout (without "N"), which can be achieved by the parameter "usePreValue".